 - Have a very difficult time being re-homed!

-- Every once in a while, a pet serval (or Savannah cat, discussed further below) escapes from a residence and is labeled by the news media as a 'cheetah', which it superficially resembles due to its spotted markings and long legs in comparison to its body.
-The serval however has large pointed ears like a fennec fox and is much shorter than the bigger cat that it shares its range with in the wild.
+- Every once in a while, a pet serval (or Savannah cat, discussed further below) will escape from a residence and will be labeled by the news media as a cheetah, which it superficially resembles due to its spotted markings and long legs in comparison to its body.
+The serval, however, has large pointed ears like a fennec fox and is much shorter than the bigger cat that it shares its range with in the wild.

-- Often people will take a look at a serval and assume it to be a threat to the life of its caretaker, but this medium–sized cat is only interested in small animal prey like birds, rodents, and perhaps a small antelope species.
+- People will often take a look at a serval and assume it to be a threat to the life of its caretaker, but this medium-sized cat is only interested in small prey like birds, rodents, and perhaps a small antelope species.

-- Servals will flee the presence of the average-sized (and perhaps below) humans and have not been recorded killing any member of our species as of yet.
+- Servals will flee from the presence of humans and have not been recorded killing any member of our species as of yet.

 - As one can guess, a bite from a serval is something that should be avoided.
-All exotic cats can pose this danger if they feel threatened or cornered.
+All exotic cats can potentially bite if they feel threatened or cornered.

 - Servals are aloof, quiet, and may be tolerant of other pets when raised in the home.

-- They are also easier to confine, not being avid climbers.
+- They are also easier to confine since they are not avid climbers.